Generalised Fisher Information in Defective Fokker-Planck Equations: Abstract

 \section{Abstract}

 The goal of this work is to introduce and investigate a \textit{generalised Fisher Information} in the setting of linear Fokker-Planck equations.
 This functional, which depends on two functions instead of one, exhibits the same decay behaviour as the standard Fisher information, and allows us to investigate different parts of the Fokker-Planck solution via an appropriate decomposition.
-Focusing almost exclusively on Fokker-Planck equations with constant drift and diffusion matrices, we will use a modification of the well established Bakry-Emery method with this newly defined functional to conclude the sharp long time behaviour of relative entropies of solutions to such equations when the diffusion matrix is positive definite and the drift matrix is defective.
-This novel approach is different to previous techniques, such as those presented in \cite{AEW18}, which relied heavily on spectral theory.
+Focusing almost exclusively on Fokker-Planck equations with constant drift and diffusion matrices, we will use a modification of the well established Bakry-Emery method with this newly defined functional to provide an alternative proof to the sharp long time behaviour of relative entropies of solutions to such equations when the diffusion matrix is positive definite and the drift matrix is defective.
+This novel approach is different to previous techniques and relies on minimal spectral information on the Fokker-Planck operator, unlike the one presented in \cite{AEW18} where powerful tools from spectral theory were needed.

 { {KEYWORDS.} Fokker-Planck equation, large time behaviour, defective equation, Fisher Information} \\{ {MSC.} 35Q84 (Fokker-Planck equations), 35Q82 (PDEs in connection with statistical mechanics), 35H10 (Hypoelliptic equations), 35K10 (second order parabolic equations), 35B40 (Asymptotic behavior of solutions to PDEs)}